DraconicNEO/usbloadergx/WARNING.md

 Solution
 -------------------------

-While there isn't a complete solution to this problem as there may be more exploits hidden in the game, There is a solution provided by sneeky
+While there isn't a complete solution to this problem as there may be more exploits hidden in the game, There is a solution provided by MkWii Forum member sneeky.

 RCE protection by [sneeky]
 https://mkwii.com/printthread.php?tid=1543